lukas-w/font-logos/README.md

 ![Available logos](assets/preview.png)

-font-os is an icon font containing logos of popular linux distributions for inclusion in websites.
+font-os is an icon font containing Operating System logos to be used on your website.

 ## Usage ##